-Can you believe it’s April already?
+Can you believe it’s almost April already?
 Blows my mind..

-Remember back in January when you were setting those big 2012 goals?
+Remember back in January when you were setting those big goals for your year?
 You know the ones; how you wanted to run a marathon, start your Etsy shop, do more things for yourself…

 How’s progress, sweetness?

 In order to make magic in your life, you need to be aware of your desires and your progress.

 One of the ways I do this in my own life is by conducting a Personal Quarterly Review.

 In this video, I’m sharing a “How To Guide” for taking stock of your life as it is, celebrating accomplishments, examining challenges, making new goals, and continuing on with the ones you’ve mastered.

 If you’re not a video person, I’ll give you the brief outline of the questions I’m using to conduct this Personal Quarterly Review!
 (To hear my answers however, you’ll need to watch the video.)